arm/mlia/README.md

 mlia --help
 ```

-The ML Inference Advisor works with sub-commands, i.e. in general a MLIA command
+The ML Inference Advisor works with sub-commands, i.e. in general a command
 would look like this:

 ```bash